 Participants can access the Breast and Bowel Screening services through:

-Self-referral by calling the call center number 8001112 directly
+Self-referral by directly contacting the call center number 8001112

 The Opportunistic Cervical Cancer Screening Service is delivered at all PHCC Health Centers and is available to all women aged between 21 and 69 with no related symptoms.
 The test is done at 3 years interval for women aged 21-49 years old and at 5 years interval for women aged 50 -69 years.